Hurricane Maria: Funding delays and continued recovery

 The Government Accountability Office reported that as of August 2022, the government of Puerto Rico had expended only $5.3 billion of the government-to-government assistance, mostly on debris removal and emergency measures. $407 million had been spent on permanent repairs.
 GAO cited lack of local familiarity with disaster programs, problems procuring labor and supplies, inflation, and difficulty reaching agreement about project scopes.
 As of September 2022, only $40.3 million out of a $13.2 billion FEMA budget had been spent on utility repairs.
 FEMA attempted to bypass Puerto Rico's lack of capital by offering to disburse grant money up front rather than reimbursing already-spent funds, but the newness of this system caused delays.

 About 60% of households that applied for FEMA assistance were rejected, primarily for lack of proof of ownership.
 Different legal and inheritance customs in Puerto Rico often result in there being no title deed to a property.
 Further, there have been accusations that FEMA policies have been applied unfairly.
 January 2019 has also seen a $600 million cut in food aid to Puerto Rico by the Trump Administration.'

 In 2019 and 2020, the Trump Administration added layers of federal review for HUD CDBG money not required for U.S. states, citing the possibility of corruption and mismanagement and delaying the release of funds.
 Access to federal programs was further delayed by the 2018–2019 United States federal government shutdown.
 The Washington Post reported that President Trump, contrary to the law he had signed, wanted to stop all aid to Puerto Rico and redirect it to Texas and Florida, and that (despite her citation of personal reasons) HUD Deputy Secretary Pam Patenaude resigned in part because of frustration over distribution efforts.

 Slow arrival of relief funding became an issue in the 2020 United States presidential election.
 After his victory, the administration of President Joe Biden removed the additional restrictions on billions of dollars of HUD CDBG funds.

 In January 2021, people affected by the 2019–20 Puerto Rico earthquakes broke into a warehouse in Ponce, discovering aid supplies that should have been used in the aftermath of Hurricane Maria.

-As of January 2023, the roofs of residences damaged by Hurrianes Maria, Irma, and even Georges (in 1998) were still being repaired.
+As of January 2023, the roofs of residences damaged by Hurricanes Maria, Irma, and even Georges (in 1998) were still being repaired.